Totoro97/Vid2Curve/README.md

 ![](./static/teaser.png)

-This is the implementation for thin structure reconstruction from an image sequence.
+This is the reference implementation for thin structure reconstruction from an image sequence.

 ## Dependency